Accelerated Online BSN Admissions Requirements by Program

 Some programs may require applicants to take a Test of Essential Academic Skills (TEAS) or Health Education Systems, Inc. (HESI) exam before applying.
 These tests evaluate a candidate’s academic readiness for these demanding programs or demonstrate the applicant’s current healthcare knowledge.
 While some schools may require all applicants to sit for these exams, some may only require it of candidates whose GPA falls below a given threshold.

 There are many accelerated BSN programs available through online learning.
 All accelerated online BSN programs require students to complete hands-on labs and clinical experiences in person.
 RNs may be able to meet these at their place of employment, although attending clinicals through the program is most common.
-Some may require students to all attend clinicals at approved locations near the school, while others may let students find a location near their home.
+Some may require all students to attend clinicals at approved locations near the school, while others may let students find a location near their home.

 Here is a list of 30 schools that offer accelerated online BSN degrees, along with their admission requirements: